 with christopher ryan

 Tangentially Reading is the literary spin-off of Christopher Ryan’s popular podcast, Tangentially Speaking.
 Tangentially Speaking released its inaugural episode in 2012, and new episodes have appeared weekly ever since.
 Tangentially Reading collects and preserves in paper form 26 of the podcast’s most memorable conversations.
-The creation of the book – from its conception through to transcription through to design and illustration – has been powered by the enthusiasm of the global Tangentially Speaking community.
+The creation of the book – from its conception through to transcription through to design and illustration – was powered by the enthusiasm of the global Tangentially Speaking community.
 The book’s gorgeous illustrations are original works by podcast listener Adam McDade.
-Tangentially Reading will be printed in late November.pre-order your copy
+Tangentially Reading was published in December of 2017.order your copy

 “Thank you, Chris.
 I've never looked forward to the rest of my life as much as I do right now.
 Keep this podcast going, I really feel that it's bringing good things to people.”